ktrzorion/aisensy_qna_backend/README.md

    cd aisensy_qna_frontend
    ```

-2. Open `index.html` in a browser, or serve using a simple HTTP server:
+2. For development, open `index.html` in a browser, or serve using a simple HTTP server:
    ```
    # Using Python
    python -m http.server